scil-vital/TrackToLearn/README.md

 ## Tracking

 You will need a trained agent for tracking.
-One is provided in the `models` folder.
+One is provided in the `models` folder and is loaded autmatically when tracking.
 You can then track by running `ttl_track.py`.

 ```
 usage: ttl_track.py [-h] [--input_wm] [--sh_basis {descoteaux07,tournier07}]